 It is the second step after strategy, meaning a strategy is prepared by coordinating all the plans to achieve a certain goal.
 Planning involves thinking as to what to do next and how to do it.

 They are operational planning, strategic planning, tactical planning, and contingency planning.
-Strategic planning is the important plan that will be put into action to achieve a certain goal or an objective.
+Strategic planning is an important plan that will be put into action to achieve a certain goal or objective.

 On the other hand, contingency planning is ready to use plan (a backup plan), which is used if the primary plan does not come out well as predicted.